scokobro/professional-identity/profIdent-draft1.md

 <!--also see - http://www.mofa.go.jp/mofaj/page4_002455.html
 kyodo members - http://www.kyodonews.jp/company/members.html-->

-[^fail]: the repeated failures of 'public journalism' and 'citizen reporter' based initiatives also illustrates this dominance, and also perhaps a lack of interest on the part of audiences for 'alternative' sources.

-Thus the structures that shape the way the mainstream media report events, and in which the mainstream press is particularly implicated, matters deeply.<!--2051_18–01-->
+Thus the structures that shape the way the mainstream media report events, and in which the mainstream press is particularly implicated, matter perhaps more deeply in Japan than in many other modern industrial states.<!--1632_29–01-->

 As far as broadcast news is concerned, the picture is similar; the most watched news program, NHK's 7pm news is regularly watched by 16-17 million people, news on commercial channels brings in combined audiences of over 30 million; the top-rated commercial news show, TV Asahi's _Hōdō Station_, gains in the region of 14 million viewers, NTV's early evening _news every_, about 12 million.[^scr]

-[^scr]: This adopts the rough approximation, 1 per cent = 1 million viewers, as suggested by @Torigoe:2002.
+[^scr]: This adopts the rough approximation, 1 per cent = 1 million viewers, suggested by @Torigoe:2002 [, 29].
 Figures compiled from Autumn 2016 ratings data - [Video Research](https://www.videor.co.jp/data/ratedata/backnum/2016/index.htm)

 It should be noted that it is these major media companies --- six Tokyo-based television networks, the five major national daily newspapers, and the two national news agencies --- that make up the core 13 members of many of the 'press clubs'.